victoriacheng15/victoriacheng15.vercel.app/src/content/post/react-hooks-usestate.md

 ## Something strange...?
 Maybe?

-If you add `console.log(count)` in the `handleClick` function, and you notice that the console will log the previous value instead of the updated value.
+If you add `console.log(count)` in the `handleClick` function, you notice that the console will log the previous value instead of the updated value.
 This may not be a dealbreaker for certain cases.

-Let's say you want to have a button that add 1 and another button that add 3.
+Let's say you want to have a button that adds 1 and another button that adds 3.

 ```js
 function App() {